s9e/TextFormatter/docs/Plugins/BBCodes/Custom_BBCode_syntax.md

     [b]{TEXT}[/b]

 Here, we see that the BBCode is named B and it contains some text.
-The pair of brackets with stuff in between is called a *token*.
+The pair of brackets with text in between is called a *token*.
 Tokens are used as placeholders for actual data, e.g. {URL}, {NUMBER}, etc...
 They takes the form of a name in uppercase, which is either:
  * the name of an attribute filter optionally followed by a number, e.g. {TEXT1}
  * the name of a [template parameter](../../Templating/Template_parameters.md), e.g. {L_WROTE} or {USERNAME}